Updating Horizontal Tidebound

 “All appears quiet, Gehenna,” Jace said to the ship’s AI.

 “Yes, though that could change at any moment, Jace.
 The Khul have been too quiet as of late,” Gehenna reminded him patiently.
-“And that means they’ve been planning something bigger than usual.”
+“And that means they’re planning something bigger than usual.”

 “You don’t think they’ve given up?”
 He lifted his right eyebrow even as a smile tugged his lips.